ojeda-e/CondaBasics/README.md

-# qa-session
-Reviewing the basics
+# This is my test repository!!!